piyusha1807/jsonview/README.md

 2. Choose the desired operation: Format or Minify.
 3. Perform additional actions if needed (e.g., Save or Share).
 4. View the formatted or minified JSON in the browser.

-## Contributing

-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your fork.
-5. Create a pull request to merge your branch into the main repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments